soc-mirror/enum-paradise/README.md

 ## Current Issues

-- How to make fields and methods static?
-(Setting the STATIC flag doesn't work.)
-- How to make the receiving class final?
+- How to add the ENUM flag to the enum class (which is required by the JVM)?
-- How to create and inherit from a "real" scala.Enum trait when extending the scala.Enum type macro?

 ## License